deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 3. Locate MiGetPteAddress() (can be done dynamically instead of static offsets)
 4. Use PTE base to obtain PTE of any memory page
 5. Change bit (whether it is copying shellcode to page and flipping NX bit or flipping `U/S` bit of a user mode page)

+Again, I will not be covering this method of bypassing SMEP until I have done more research on memory paging in Windows.
+See the end of this blog for my thoughts on other SMEP bypasses going forward.

 SMEP Says Goodbye
 ---